lilaspourpre/acl-2020/_pages/program/accepted.md

 <b>When do Word Embeddings Accurately Reflect Surveys on our Beliefs About People?</b><br/>
 Kenneth Joseph and Jonathan Morgan

+<b>“Who said it, and Why?”
+Provenance for Natural Language Claims</b><br/>
+Yi Zhang, Zachary Ives and Dan Roth

 <b>WinoWhy: A Deep Diagnosis of Essential Commonsense Knowledge for Answering Winograd Schema Challenge</b><br/>
 Hongming Zhang, Xinran Zhao and Yangqiu Song